lxRbckl/lxRbckl/lxRbckl/README.md

 ## `lxRbckl`
-> A package used to maintain and monitor json files and files on the GitHub website.
+> A package used to maintain and monitor local .json files along with files on the GitHub website.

 ### `Installation`
 ```